datastax/spark-cassandra-connector/doc/5_saving.md

 val rddOut = rdd.map(s => outData(s._1, s._2(0), s._2(1), s._3))
 rddOut.saveAsCassandraTableEx(table, SomeColumns("col1", "col2", "col3", "col4"))
 ```
-## Deleting rows and columns
+## Deleting Rows and Columns
-`RDD.deleteFromCassandra(keyspaceName, tableName)` deletes row from the specified Cassandra table.
+`RDD.deleteFromCassandra(keyspaceName, tableName)` deletes specific rows
+from the specified Cassandra table.
+The values in the RDD are
-The values in the RDD are interpreted as Primary Key Constraints.
+interpreted as Primary Key Constraints.

-`deleteColumns: ColumnSelector` optional parameter allows selected columns deletion only
+`deleteColumns: ColumnSelector` optional parameter delete only selected columns

 `keyColumns: ColumnSelector`  optional parameter allows to manually specify key columns.
-That allows ommiting
+That allows omitting
 some or all cluster keys for range deletes.

 `deleteColumns` and `keyColumns` could not be specified togather as Cassandra does not support range deletes of specific columns